PrathameshKumbhar291113/PrathameshKumbhar291113/README.md

 - 👀 I’m interested in Android Development.
 - 🌱 I have completed Java, Kotlin and Android.
 - 📫 I have completed the 6 months internship as an Android Developer Intern @InvizioSolutionLLP.
-- 👀 Working as Trainee Android Developer at @ByasaTechSolutionspvtltd.
+- 👀 Working as Trainee Android Developer at @ByasaTechSolutionsPvtLtd.
 - 🌱 How to reach me prathameshkumbhar291113@gmail.com

 <!---